Medicare Supplement Open Enrollment: Dates, Rules & Deadlines

 Applying After the OEP

 If you apply for Medigap outside your OEP and are denied, you are not without options.
 Consider Medicare Advantage as an alternative, or revisit Medigap if a qualifying guaranteed issue event occurs in the future.
-See the best Medicare supplement plans to understand your options before making a decision.
+Review Medicare Supplement underwriting health questions to understand your odds before applying.

 State-Level Exceptions: Birthday Rules, Anniversary Rules & Year-Round Enrollment

-While federal law governs the 6-month Medigap OEP, many states have enacted additional protections that can give you ongoing opportunities to shop or switch plans — even after your OEP has closed.
+While federal law governs the 6-month Medigap OEP, many states have enacted additional protections that can give you ongoing opportunities to shop or switch plans, even after your OEP has closed.
+As of 2026, roughly half the states offer Medigap guaranteed issue rights that go above and beyond what the federal government requires.
+Learn more in our breakdown of Medicare Supplement plans by state.

-A handful of states offer continuous open enrollment, meaning you can apply for or switch Medigap plans at any time without underwriting:
+A small group of states offers year-round or continuous Medigap protections, meaning you can apply for or switch plans well outside the federal 6-month window:

-• New York — Year-round guaranteed issue for all Medicare-eligible residents
+• New York offers true year-round guaranteed issue for all Medicare-eligible residents

 If you live in one of these states, the urgency of the initial OEP is lower, though enrolling early still often secures the lowest rates.